 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Car Title Loans: This Is What You Need To Know
+Car Title Loans: What You Need To Know

 What is a car title loan?

 A car title loan is a short-term secured loan that lets you borrow up to a specific amount or certain percentage of the car’s value in exchange for using the vehicle’s title as collateral.
 If you qualify, you may be able to get money from a title loan as soon as within the same day.
 However, the lender could repossess your car if you fail to pay on time.
 Auto title loan lenders typically finance vehicles that are paid off, although some will also lend money on cars with loan balances.
 A car title loan on a car with a loan balance is called a registration loan.

 The terms, loan amounts and interest rate will vary by state and lenders.
 The average auto title loan is $1,000, but can range from $100 to $10,000.
 A typical loan against a car title is for 15 to 30 days, though some states allow longer terms.
 You can get from 25% to 50% of the vehicle’s value — including boats, RVs and motorcycles.
 In addition to interest, you may also pay fees for loan origination, processing and documentation; these could be added to the loan amount, making your payment higher.

 When applying for a loan against your car title, prepare to submit a loan application, your car and car title, proof of insurance, photo ID and, potentially, a set of car keys (not all states allow lenders to hold keys).
 Some lenders may also require you purchase a roadside service plan or install a GPS tracking device instead.